ArminJo/Arduino-OpenWindowAlarm/README.md

 * If you enable `DEBUG` by commenting out line 60, you can monitor the serial output with 115200 baud at P2 to see what is happening.

 # Revision History
+###Version 1.3.1
+- Check for closed window happens only the first 10 minutes of alarm.
 ### Version 1.3.0
 - Changed voltage low detection.
 - Improved DEBUG output.